| - Alocasia - | - Amorphophallus-| - Anthuriums - | -Colocasia - | - Monstera - |

 elongated leaves.
 Spectacular foliage Will require shaded, intermediate to warm

 temperature and humid environment.
-Easy to grow..Available Wholesale.
+Easy to grow.from $50 and up depending on size .Available Wholesale.

 Please Call for availability